 In a complex omnichannel environment, though, ensuring a consistent and compelling experience is harder than it looks.
 To make it easier for customers to get what they want, and to prevent churn, more marketers are using customer journey maps and customer journey analytics to optimize the buying experience and uncover hidden problems in the sales and marketing funnel.

 Maps and analytics are two powerful, complementary and very different tools.
 Below, we’ll explain what each one does, why they’re different, and how they combine to make you even more effective.

 What Is a Customer Journey Map?

 A customer journey map is a visual representation of every interaction that the typical, ideal customer has with your company.
 Many companies create a map for each of their buyer personas.
 The goal is to put yourself in the shoes of your customer, so you can understand their motivations and frustrations as they progress, step by step, through your funnel.

 Building a map means creating an inventory of every touchpoint between your customer and your company.
-Done right, this should be wide-ranging, encompassing email, ads, social media, online reviews, your website, online ordering, packaging, customer service, billing, and much, much more.
+Done right, this should be wide-ranging, encompassing email, affiliate marketing, ads, social media, online reviews, your website, online ordering, packaging, customer service, billing, and much, much more.

 By creating a customer journey map, your company develops a clearer sense of what your customers are experiencing when they buy from you.
 It can be eye-opening.
 You might discover problems where you never expected them.
 And that can help you address these issues so you reduce customer churn and increase the lifetime value of your customers.